BScong/streaming-infrastructure/README.md

 For the exchanges, we have:
  - `receipts`: entrypoint for publishing receipts, every receipt JSON is sent on this exchange, and is then consumed by analytics and persistence (database).
- - `count`: published by analytics to increase the current realtime count/sum of receipts, consumed by frontend
+ - `count`: published by analytics to increase the current realtime count/sum of receipts, consumed by frontend.
  - `categories`: published by analytics to increase the current realtime count/sum of products for each category.
 Consumed by frontend.

+Some example code for Java and Python are available in the [utils folder](https://github.com/BScong/streaming-infrastructure/tree/master/utils).
+They are inspired from [RabbitMQ tutorials](https://github.com/rabbitmq/rabbitmq-tutorials).